Russell Martin (footballer)

-Russell Kenneth Alexander Martin (born 4 January 1986) is a professional football manager and former player who was most recently the head coach of Scottish Premiership club Rangers.
+Russell Kenneth Alexander Martin (born 4 January 1986) is a professional football manager and former player who is currently the manager of EFL League One club Leicester City.
 Born in England, he represented Scotland at international level.

 A former defender, Martin began his playing career at Brighton & Hove Albion's youth academy.
 He established himself at Wycombe Wanderers in 2004, before moving to Peterborough United in 2008.
 Martin joined Norwich City in 2010 and made 309 appearances for the club.
 He then had brief spells with Rangers, Walsall and Milton Keynes Dons.
 During his playing career, Martin won five promotions (including two promotions to the Premier League) and was named in the 2014–15 Championship Team of the Year by the Professional Footballers' Association.

 Martin moved into management in 2019 with Milton Keynes Dons and became head coach of Swansea City in 2021.
-Two years later, he was appointed manager of Southampton, whom he guided to Premier League promotion before being sacked the following season.
-In June 2025, he was appointed head coach of Rangers, but was sacked four months later.
+Two years later, he was appointed manager of Southampton, whom he guided to Premier League promotion before being dismissed the following season.
+In June 2025, he was appointed head coach of Rangers, but was dismissed four months later.
+Martin was appointed manager of Leicester City in June 2026.

 Personal life

 Martin was born in Brighton, East Sussex, to parents Dean and Kerry.
-He has two older brothers, Jamie and David, and a younger brother, Pepe, while his parents also fostered.
+He has two older brothers, Jamie and David, and a younger brother Pepe, whom his parents also fostered.
 His father was a taxi driver who subjected Martin's mother to domestic abuse and spent periods in prison.
 His father's gambling addiction saw the family lose their house in Hollingbury, moving to Hollingdean.
 His father coached his son's football teams.
 Martin was educated at Varndean School then Varndean College, achieving A-Levels in history, PE and drama.
 Prior to signing with Wycombe he was cleaning pub toilets in the mornings before school, then working in a Spar in the evenings.

 Martin established a charitable foundation in his hometown of Brighton, initially set up as a football academy, named the Russell Martin Foundation.
 The charity aims to use "the power of football to help change people's lives" by providing access to football, education, and health courses in the local community.

 Martin has been a vegan since 2014, initially for health reasons as he sought to manage issues with ulcerative colitis.
 He was also a part-owner of Erpingham House, a vegan restaurant in the UK.
 In a 2018 interview, he stated that he had joined the Green Party of England and Wales.
 He is also a proponent of Buddhism.

 On 31 July 2024, Martin was awarded an honorary degree from the University of Brighton for his charitable work with the Russell Martin Foundation.

+In February 2026, it was announced that he had married former glamour model Lucy Pinder.